-The lion (Panthera leo) is one of the four big cats, 3 of which are found in Africa - lion, lepard, cheetah.
+The lion (Panthera leo) is one of the four big cats, 3 of which are found in Africa - lion, leopard, cheetah.
 With some males exceeding 250 kg (550 lb) in weight, lions are the second-largest living cat after the tiger.
 Until about 10,000 years ago, the lion was the most widespread large land mammal after humans.
-They were found in most of Africa, across Eurasia from western Europe to India, and in the Americas from the Yukon to Peru.
-However the lion is a vulnerable species, having seen a possibly irreversible population decline of thirty to fifty percent over the past two decades in its African range.
-Outside of designated reserves and national parks, you will rarely if ever see a lion.
+They were found in most of Africa, across Eurasia from Western Europe to India, and in the Americas from the Yukon to Peru.
+However, the lion is a vulnerable species, having seen a possibly irreversible population decline of thirty to fifty percent over the past two decades in its African range.
+Outside of designated reserves and national parks, you will rarely, if ever, see a lion.
 Although the cause of the decline is not fully understood, habitat loss and conflicts with humans are currently the greatest causes of concern.
 Reserves have helped to boost the lion population and help to bring back their numbers.

 As the concession is outside the game parks, guided walks and night drives are allowed and highly recommended.
-By walking, guests can get that much closer to nature, and if an opportunity to track wild game presents itself, there trained trackers will take guests even closer.
-On a more self indulgent note, there masseuse will now be based full-time at the camp for complimentary massages, manicures and pedicures.
+By walking, guests can get that much closer to nature, and if an opportunity to track wild game presents itself, their trained trackers will take guests even closer.
+On a more self-indulgent note, their masseuse will now be based full-time at the camp for complimentary massages, manicures and pedicures.
 Any other needs that guests may have will be met by butlers who have been trained to provide guests with discreet, yet attentive service.
 Activities also include game drives in 4-wheel drive vehicles, night game drives, guided bush walks, river swimming, river fishing and swimming pool.

 Set out this afternoon accompanied by your guide on another exciting game drive through the Masai Mara Game reserve.
 The Mara area is one of the few places left in Africa where one can still spot Rhinos in the wild.
 Your guide will take you to locations where Rhinos have been recently reported to see if you can snap some photos of these elusive lumbering giants.